Trends include high waisted bottoms, boyleg “playsuits,” large florals and sexy shoulder ruffles.

 Compare those high priced spreads to the Off-the-Shoulder Ruffle Swimsuit at J.Crew with a low-dip keyhole back in black polka dot: on sale for $70.
 These ruffle styles are especially complimentary to small breasted or pear-shaped figures.
 Or buzz over to Target for a classic One-Shoulder Swimsuit sans ruffle with a high back in black for just $39.99.
 While you’re there, try a sleek Strappy Back number by Mossimo in blue and green print with criss-cross, skinny straps over a scooped-out back, $39.99.

 You don’t have to be a plus size to want to suck in your gut.
 And you don’t need to sacrifice style either.
-Ralph Lauren’s Tummy Control Swimdress features a chic retro look with plunging V-neck, shirring from bust to hip and full bottom coverage in blue or black, $112.
-You’ll also get tummy control and full bottom coverage with Swim Solutions Sarong Swimdress in blue frond print, $99.
+Ralph Lauren’s Tummy Control Swimdress features a chic retro look with plunging V-neck, shirring from bust to hip and full bottom coverage in blue or black, $89 on sale.
+You’ll also get tummy control and full bottom coverage with Swim Solutions Sarong Swimdress in blue frond print, $74 on sale.
 Both at Macy’s.

 Floral prints are over-sized, retro and decidedly tropical.
 The best we’ve seen are at Anthropologie.
 Zinnia Plunge One-Piece is a veritable hot house of seductive blooms with a down-to-there plunge and wide crisscross straps that create back view drama.
 The vibrant print looks like it was plucked off a 1940’s English Country drape.
 Multi-colored flowers on black or pastels on sky blue, $118.
 (The top of this suit is so pretty you’ll be tempted to slip on a pair of capris or skirt and wear it to dinner.)